RNstu08/RAG_chatbot/phases/1_phase1_READme.md

         4. Focus on empathetic response generation through prompt engineering.
         5. Provide a REST API endpoint for the chatbot.
 * **Why:**
-    * This directly addresses Coeo's need for AI solutions ("cAI platform") that are customer-centric and leverage Generative AI.
+    * This directly addresses AI platform that are customer-centric and leverage Generative AI.
     * The RAG approach is specifically mentioned as a desired skill (making LLMs more factual).
-    * Building this provides hands-on experience with key technologies Coeo uses/values.
+    * Building this provides hands-on experience with key technologies uses/values and using Ollama demonstrates adaptability with different LLM hosting solutions.
 * **Key Concepts:**
     * **MVP (Minimum Viable Product):** The simplest version of a product that can be released to get user feedback.
 It helps in focusing on core functionality first.
     * **User Stories (Example):**